Inefficient time management makes people miss deadlines and paves the way for inefficiency and mediocre results in the workplace.

 - Create a checkmark – Stop working once the timer starts ringing.

-- Take appropriate breaks – Take a break of 3-5 minutes and resume working on the task after setting the Pomodoro again.
+- Take appropriate breaks – Take a break of 3-5 minute break and resume working on the task after setting the Pomodoro again.
+That should be enough time to recharge.

 - A longer break – After 3-4 short breaks, take a longer break of 15-18 minutes and then start working again.